brownplt/pyret-lang/tools/benchmark/README.md

 `node measure-program-wrapper <filename1> <filename2> ... <filenameN>`

-To measure the performance of programs which are Javascript strings, copy examples.js and examples-wrapper.js, running the latter in node.
+To measure the performance of programs which are Javascript strings, it may be easiest to copy examples.js and examples-wrapper.js, editing, then running examples-wrapper in node.
 The data directory contains the output of these examples.

 -----------------------------------------------------------------